When bikeshare systems started popping up across North America, I got excited.

 With a quick swipe of my credit card, I was cruising through downtown, around Parliament Hill, along the Rideau Canal, visiting the historic market, touring Notre Dame cathedral, stopping by Chinatown for lunch, crossing over the river to explore Quebec.

-Since then, bikeshare has boosted my fun on trips to Toronto, Washington DC, Denver, Brookline MA, Boulder, Des Moines, Madison and Kansas City.
+Since then, bikeshare has boosted my fun on trips to Washington DC, Brookline MA, Boulder, Des Moines and Kansas City.
 I’ve also saved time and money by biking to business meetings.

 Pedaling a bike around a new town, I feel a part of the place not merely an observer behind glass inside a car or a bus.